 Myself, I couldn’t bring myself to vote for McCain.
 Whatever he is like personally, he doesn’t seem to have any principles whatsoever.
 As I waited in line to vote, I asked myself how I can ever expect politicians to have principles if I don’t have principles in the voting booth... so I voted for Barr, the Libertarian.

-On the only positive note I can find, I'm guessing that Obama won't be very effective in the long run.
-The man has never had a full-time job where he had to show up every day, so he's going to be in physical shock at the demands of being president.
-Add to his deep-seated laziness his complete lack of interpersonal political skills, and I can easily imagine him alienating his fellow Democrats in congress, world leaders on both the left and right, his various leftwing support groups, and even his cohorts in the White House staff and cabinet.
+The only positive note I can find: I’m guessing Obama won’t be very effective in the long run.
+The man has never had a full-time job where he had to show up every day so he’s going to be in physical shock at the demands of being president.
+Add to his deep-seated laziness his complete lack of interpersonal political skills and I can easily imagine him alienating his fellow Democrats in congress, world leaders on both the left and right, his various leftwing support groups, and even his cohorts in the White House staff and cabinet.